Skip Course Support

 About the Lessons

-The eight lessons in this course concentrate on building theater literacy, appreciation, critical tools, and vocabulary
+The nine lessons in this course concentrate on building theater literacy, appreciation, critical tools, and vocabulary

 Lesson 1: Theater, Art, and Entertainment